 14th February 2019

-The flight took six hours but there was no need to change our watches as the time was the same in The Gambia as we flew – more or less – straight down to Africa!
+The flight took six hours but there was no need to change our watches as we flew – more or less – straight down to Africa and the time was the same in The Gambia!
 It was packed full of travellers; some returning home, others going on holiday from the UK.
-As well as our group there was a big group of older teenagers from a school who were also going out to work in a school over half term.
+As well as our group, there was a big group of older teenagers from a school who were also going out to work in a school over half term.

-It was dusk when we arrived and it was immediately nice and warm when we walked out of the plane!
-The airport was not too busy by the time we had located all of our suitcases, loaded up with knitted baby clothes, donations, stationery and teaching materials ready for the week ahead.
-We were met by the Kaira Konko manager Lamin Kinteh and we piled into two vehicles for a short journey to a Banjul hotel overnight as n the taxi it was dark but there was still a lot to notice and it was immediately much warmer.
-As it was so late we stayed for one night in the capital city of Banjul.
+It was dusk when we arrived and I immediately noticed how nice and warm it was when we walked out of the plane!
+The airport was not too busy and we quickly located all of our suitcases, which loaded up with knitted baby clothes, donations, stationery and teaching materials ready for the week ahead.
+We were met by the Kaira Konko manager, Lamin Kinteh, and, as it was so late, we planned to stay for one night in the capital city of Banjul.
+We piled into two vehicles for the short journey to a hotel.
+Despite it being quite dark there was still a lot to notice.

 15th February 2019